Microsoft Excel integration

 Adapter packages for the Excel integration can be downloaded from OpenFin’s Versions page (check the Excel Integration Versions table on the Integrations tab).

-Secondly, you must make any app that uses the Excel integration aware of the different adapter package location by declaring it an appAsset in your app’s manifest:
+Secondly, you must make any app that uses the Excel integration aware of the alternate adapter package location by declaring it as an appAsset in your app’s manifest:

 "appAssets": [{